elastic/kibana/rfcs/text/0004_application_service_mounting.md

   title: string;

   /**
-   * The root route to mount this application at.
-Must be unique across all
-   * registered applications.
-   */
-  rootRoute: string;

-  /**
    * A mount function called when the user navigates to this app's `rootRoute`.
+   * @param context the `MountContext generated for this app
    * @param targetDomElement An HTMLElement to mount the application onto.
    * @returns An unmounting function that will be called to unmount the application.
    */
-  mount(targetDomElement: HTMLElement): Unmount
+  mount(context: MountContext, targetDomElement: HTMLElement): Unmount;

   /**
    * A EUI iconType that will be used for the app's icon.
 This icon